 - Transaction risk – understand the financial, compliance and operational risk of the business activity.
 Consider the source of the funding, compliance requirements for the type of transaction, department or management expectations, past history or knowledge of potential problems, and

-- Restrictions of the project grant, University policy and the department’s financial plan.
+- Restrictions of the Fund, University policy and the department’s financial plan.